Thursday, March 17, 2022

 Easter is considered to be one of the major Christian celebrations of the year, a holiday that is full of customs, folklore and traditional food.
 Because it was decided a long time ago that Easter Day will always be on the Sunday following the first full moon after the first day of spring, it is considered that Easter represents a symbol of spring and new life.
 As a result, it is named after the Anglo-Saxon goddess of spring - Eostre.

 Certainly, Easter should not be an excuse to make indulgent food choices.
 However, if you are conscious about your weight, you may feel as though this period is a challenging time.
 To curb your cravings, you can create tasty treats that are also healthy.
 Try our delicious Easter recipe that is flavourful, healthy and easy to make:

 All you need is simple ingredients that can be found in all popular supermarkets and online grocery stores:

-After that, gently oil a cake mould and lay out the apple quarters on the bottom of the mould.
+After that, gently oil a cake mould and layout the apple quarters on the bottom of the mould.
 Separately, put the eggs and the yolk into a bowl, add the rest of the fructose and beat everything together.
-At the end, add the almond powder to the mixture.
+In the end, add the almond powder to the mixture.

 That is it!
 You now have a healthy, tasty dessert that will make this Easter a very special one.
 Enjoy!